Imperial Russian Navy: Reconstruction prior to World War I

 At the end of the Russo-Japanese War in 1905, Russia fell from being the third greatest naval power to sixth place.
 The focus of Russian naval activities shifted back from the Far East to the Baltic.
 The task of the Baltic Fleet was to defend the Baltic Sea and Saint Petersburg from the German Empire.

 Tsar Nicholas II created a Naval General Staff in 1906.
 At first, attention was directed to creation of mine-laying and a submarine fleet.
-An ambitious expansion program was put before the Duma in 1907-1908 but was voted down.
+An ambitious expansion program was put before the Duma in 1907–1908 but was voted down.
 The Bosnian Crisis of 1909 forced a strategic reconsideration, and new Gangut-class battleships, cruisers, and destroyers were ordered for the Baltic Fleet.
 A worsening of relations with Turkey meant that new ships including the Imperatritsa Mariya-class battleships were also ordered for the Black Sea Fleet.
 The total Russian naval expenditure from 1906 to 1913 was $519 million, in fifth place behind Britain, Germany, the United States and France.

 The re-armament program included a significant element of foreign participation with several ships (including the cruiser Rurik) and machinery ordered from foreign firms.
 After the outbreak of World War I, ships and equipment being built in Germany were confiscated.
 Equipment from Britain was slow in reaching Russia or was diverted to the Western Allies' own war effort.

 World War I

+By the time that the war broke out the Russian Baltic Fleet and the Siberian Flotilla were not a match for the German High Seas Fleet or the Imperial Japanese Navy, but the Black Sea Fleet had enough capability to threaten the Ottomans.

+At the outbreak of World War I, the Russian Navy consisted of the following:

 By 1917 the Imperial Navy had amassed a fleet of 55 submarines, used to varying degrees of success.